Shortly after the devastating 2010 earthquake in Port au Prince, Mission Discovery began taking teams right into the heart of the hardest hit areas.

 Forty-five minutes north of Nashville lies the rural community of Westmoreland.

-Its 4,000 residents take pride in their quality of life but not all is well here.
-There are homes literally falling down around residents who have neither the resources nor physical ability to improve their conditions.
-Your team’s arrival will be an answer to prayer as you put your heart into light repair jobs, general clean-up and simple friendship, meeting both the tangible and spiritual needs of families.
+It's 4,000 residents take pride in their quality of life, but not all is well here.
+Homes are falling apart around residents who have neither the resources nor physical ability to improve their conditions.
+Your team’s arrival will be an answer to prayer as you put your heart into light repair jobs, general clean-up, and simple friendship, meeting both the tangible and spiritual needs of families.

 Swaziland is in crisis.
 HIV infection rates are estimated at over 25% and AIDS accounts for roughly 60% of the country's deaths each year.